 - Leave your grass clippings in the lawn as mulch.
 Mulching beats bagging because the cut grass blades return valuable nitrogen to the soil.

 - Vary your mowing pattern.
-Grass leans in the direction of the mower, and eventually becomes uneven.
+Grass leans in the direction of the lawn mower, so it eventually becomes uneven.
 Mowing in a different direction also prevents you from wearing ruts into the lawn.
 That’s a particular issue for heavy riding mowers.

 - Water infrequently, but deeply to encourage a deep, vigorous root system.